lundha/lundha.github.io/_posts/2017-10-24-Sensors-for-Smart-Cities.md

 <img src="/images/asphalt.jpg" width="300" height="240">

-Rooftops and roads are particularly active in terms of heat absorption, due to the presence of [asphaltene](https://en.wikipedia.org/wiki/Asphaltene), which gives them their dark color.
+Rooftops and roads are particularly good heat absorpters, due to the presence of [asphaltene](https://en.wikipedia.org/wiki/Asphaltene), which gives them their dark color.